 Let’s jump into the top 5 most common effects and how to use them in your DJ sets.

 If you listen to electronic music you would have heard these two effects at some stage.
-Music producers use these effects to add colour and depth to their tracks.
+Music producers use these effects to add color and depth to their tracks.

 The phaser effect is another popular effect that DJs use.
 The phaser effect alters the sound of the music in a way which makes it sound like it is coming from a rotating speaker.
 This effect can add a lot of dynamic energy to a track.